rakamoviz/infixCalc/README.md

 5. If the test fails, check if the postfix notation produced by the code matches with the one obtained in step #2.

 ## scratchpad_promise.js & scratchpad_rxjs.js
 These two files provide examples of how to use the module.
 There are two functions, **calculate** and **calculatePromise**.
 If it is preferred to use Promise or async/await, use *calculatePromise*.
-Otherwise, use *calculate*, which returns an *Observer*, which you can attach a subscriber to.
+Otherwise, use *calculate*, which returns an *Observable*, which you can attach a subscriber to.